-Acknowledging character flaws triggers fear.
-The fear we aren’t good enough.
-We refuse to acknowledge flaws with a subconscious purpose.
+Often, we find ourselves unsettled with our lives; we want change.
+After all, individual development commences at birth and continues to the grave.
+But the darn ego gets in the way.
+Acknowledging character flaws triggers fear—the fear we are not good enough.
+We refuse to acknowledge personal flaws with a subconscious purpose to protect the ego.
 Recognition shakes security.
-We want to feel secure, knowing we are relevant; we can overcome any challenge.
-We want acceptance—likable and supported.
-Information that shakes security discomforts, reminding of vulnerability; we reject insightful aha moments because they expose weakness.
-By tucking the enlightening self-knowledge into the tidy corners of the subconscious, security is maintained.
+And we want to feel secure, knowing we are relevant, that we can overcome any challenge.
+We also want to be accepted—likable and supported.
+Information that rattles security disrupts, reminding of our vulnerability to the unknown and uncontrollable world; we some realities when they expose weakness.
+By tucking frightful knowledge into the tidy corners of the subconscious, security is maintained, and growth adverted.

 Defensive processes are not malfunctions.
-These processes bolster security, giving self-confidence, keeping our engine firing.
-When we blame a hurtful relationship on a bad partner, we eagerly begin a new relationship without worrying about our flawed skills at connecting—it was my partner’s fault.
+These processes bolster self-confidence, keeping our engine firing.
+When we blame a hurtful relationship on a bad partner, we eagerly begin a new relationship without worrying about inability to connect—it was my partner’s fault.
 Children are especially susceptible to defensive thinking.
-The mechanisms serve important functions for growing young minds.
-Unfortunately, many of these childhood protections continue long after the original purpose.
+The protective mechanisms serve important functions for growing young minds.
+Unfortunately, many childhood protections continue long after the original purpose has been served.
 Unnecessary protective mechanisms slow growth, limit intimacy, and prevent learning.

-While we can’t handle all the truth, our growth depends on small doses, continually correcting deceptions and realigning us with reality.
+While we can’t handle the full weight of all truth, our growth depends on small doses, bringing us closer to reality, and continually exposing dangerous deceptions so we can realign with reality.

-Exposing egos to painful self-knowledge requires courage; abandoning engrained responses is a daunting task.
+Exposing our egos to painful self-knowledge requires courage; abandoning engrained responses is a daunting task.
 The emotion-behavior chain occurs unconsciously.
-The unconscious implementation of defensive mechanisms is essential for the mechanism to provide effective escape, so we utilize thought patterns we don’t recognize; they act on their own softening reality.
+The unconscious implementation of defensive mechanisms is essential providing effective escapes, the protective thought patterns imperceptibly give generous explanations softening the hard truth of reality.
 We don’t consciously choose to be jealous, hurt, frightful, or shamed; we just are.
 During previous experiences, these reactions shielded us, motivating behavioral responses to combat difficulty.
-Experience can easily out match us, leaving us feeling depressed and helpless.
-Nothing gets accomplished when in unproductive states of mind; our mind responds to lighten overwhelming experience and keep us functioning.
-Sometime these automatic responses get out of whack, magnifying small matters and ignoring important matters.
-When this happens our emotions and mind responses complicate our lives, leading us down destructive paths, and confusing memories.
-The mess perplexes future choices because the chaotic connections with the misunderstood past.
+Experience can easily out match mental resources, leaving us depressed and helpless.
+Nothing gets accomplished when we collapse into unproductive states of mind; our mind automatically intervenes to keep us functioning.
+Sometime these automatic responses get out of whack, magnifying small matters or ignoring important matters.
+When this happens, our protective thinking complicates our lives, leading us down destructive paths, and confusing memories.
+The mess perplexes choices with the chaotic connections from misunderstood pasts.

-As humans, we are imperfect.
-There’s no perfect approach to experience.
-We never fulfill every goal, hope and intention.
-Our predictions of the future will be amiss.
-Understanding the complexity of cause and effect exceeds our mental capabilities; we must simplify.
-We survive with our predictions even though we operate with only fractured information, filtered and sanitized for understanding.
-Success at relationships, education, professional life, and health are intricate constructions of thoughts, beliefs, feelings and behaviors.
-But success isn’t simply internal controls; Outside forces also disrupt success, even when actions were appropriate.
 We have power to direct our lives but not perfectly—not completely.
 The right action doesn’t always end with the desired consequence.
-We can do all the right things and still occasionally fail.
-Or conversely, we can do all the wrong things and somehow still succeed.
-The vulnerability to outside factors is unsettling.
+We can do all the right things and still fail.
+Or conversely, we can do the wrong things and somehow still succeed.
+Vulnerability to outside factors is unsettling.
 We gobble up information promising greatness (positivity movement) and then are puzzled when life fails to abundantly bless.
-Life gives and life takes away.
+Life gives; and life takes away.

-I am not arguing that life is completely random—it is not.
+Life is not completely random—it is ordered.
 There is order and reason behind everything.
-We have a great deal of control over many contributing factors of success.
+We have control over many of the contributing factors to success.
 For example, if we eat right, exercise and limit stress, we are more likely to be healthy.
 If we are kind, forgiving, and empathetic we are more likely to have healthy relationships.
 The factors are just complex.
-We don’t know all the contributing factors therefore we can’t accurately predict or perfectly control outcomes.
-We are vulnerable to the unknown factors.
+We never know all the contributing factors therefore we can’t always accurately predict or perfectly control outcomes.
+We are vulnerable to unknown factors.

-Mindfulness is necessary when we seek purposeful change.
-We must closely and compassionately examine feelings of vulnerability, shame, fear and anger.
-Through compassionate awareness the reactionary chain of feelings, behaviors and justifying thoughts can be disrupted and modified.
-The driving need for personal perfection and unconditional acceptance can be tamed.
+Mindfulness is necessary.
+We must compassionately examine feelings of vulnerability, shame, fear and anger that arises with self-awareness.
+Through compassionate acceptance of feelings, the driving need for personal perfection and unconditional acceptance can be tamed.